 Now, if we consider that the U.S. Treasury paid $83 billion in interest expense for the three remaining months last year, and add it to the current total, it would equal $498 billion.
 However, the U.S. interest expense is up over 10% already.
 So, if we assume that the interest expense for July-Sept will also be up 10%, then the estimated total debt service for fiscal 2018 will reach $506-$510 billion.

-A half a trillion dollars to service one’s public debt is truly a staggering figure.
+Half a trillion dollars to service one’s public debt is truly a staggering figure.
 Since 2012, the U.S. interest expense has increased from $360 billion to an estimated $500+ billion this year:

 Interestingly, the U.S. debt service in 2000 of $361 billion was higher than the $360 billion in 2012.
 The U.S. government paid more interest payments in 2000 because of a much higher interest rate of 6.6%, even though the public debt was only $5.6 trillion.
 In the chart below, we can see how the falling interest rate and higher debt kept the U.S. debt service from exploding: